stguller/Hermes-doc/Coho/Qwoyn <> Osmosis relayer.md

 # Qwoyn <> Osmosis Hermes relayer setup
 This document is intended only for setting up Hermes IBC relay and supporting the IBC channels announced by the Cosmic Horizon team.
 It does not contain any code to create channels on Hermes IBC.
+The channels to be supported will be added to the document once the Cosmic-Horizon team announces them.

 ## Assumptions